-It can be very understandable for a salesperson to have questions around how many cold calls to make to a prospect before either moving on or before starting to appear to be a pest.
+It can be very understandable for a salesperson to have questions around how many cold calls should I make to a prospect before either moving on or before starting to appear to be a pest.
 We will try to outline a process in this blog post and attached video to give you some ideas to think about regarding that question.

 You are Most Likely not Calling Enough

 This means that, if you are calling someone at their desk and they are rarely there, you will need to call a number of times to simply time it right so that you catch them at their desk when you call.

 Use a Mix of Voicemail Messages and Calls without a Voicemail Message

 If you are going to call the prospect a lot, you will want to skip leaving a voicemail message on most call attempts as this will provide you with more freedom to keep calling back without looking too much like a “sales stalker”.

 When thinking about how many times to cold call a prospect, you can call a prospect multiple times in a day or in a week if you don’t leave a message as you are operating under the assumption that you missed them and they don’t know to call you back so you are calling them back again and this is perfectly acceptable to do in fairly short time windows.

 Try to Communicate to the Prospect Using a Variety of Communications Methods

 An Example of a Call Cadence